Thyssen AG: History

 In the 1960s, the company also formed cooperative alliances with companies such as Mannesmann AG.
 By 1972, it employed 92,200 people and generated annual sales of 9.8 billion DM.

 In 1973, the company acquired Rheinstahl AG, which was mainly a manufacturing company.
 This takeover reduced the company's dominance in the steel industry and converted it to a conglomerate.
 In 1977, the company became Thyssen AG, with Rheinstahl AG already having been renamed Thyssen Industrie AG in 1976.

 In 1983, Thyssen Stahl AG was spun off.
 During the 1980s, talks on a merger between Thyssen Stahl AG and Krupp Stahl AG took place.
 An alliance did not take place at that time, but there began cooperation on certain business areas (tinplate, electrical steel, and stainless steel).

 In 1997, the flat steel production divisions of both groups were merged to form Thyssen Krupp Stahl AG.

-On 17 March 1999, a new group formed by the merger of Thyssen and Krupp was registered, and on 23 October the merger took place, forming Thyssen-Krupp AG (TK).
+On 17 March 1999, a new group formed by the merger of Thyssen and Krupp was registered, and on 23 October the merger took place, forming ThyssenKrupp (TK).
 That same year, they acquired the elevator division of American-based conglomerate Dover Corporation.

 It was revealed in February 2021 when Liberty Steel Group proposed to take over from TK the Thyssen plant in Duisburg, that it can produce 13 million metric tons per year of crude steel, from four blast furnaces and two redox furnaces.
 "The plant casts slab for rolling into hot and cold rolled coil, as well as plate."
 TK lost €960 million in 2020 and had sought to offload this asset, which it values at €1.5 billion.
 The discussions failed because Liberty wanted TK to pay money for the privilege of losing the Duisburg plant from its balance sheet.